medialab/minet/docs/cli.md

 profile).

 Positional Arguments:
-  value_or_column_name        Single tiktok keyword to process or name of the
+  query_or_query_column       Single tiktok keyword to process or name of the
                               CSV column containing tiktok keywords when using -i/--input.